Eric Arturo Delvalle: Presidency (1985-1988)

 Before his declaration against Noriega, Delvalle first made sure that his extended family was safe in the US embassy compound in Panama City.
-Delvalle did not warn his colleagues about what he was about to do, which placed them and their families at great risk from retribution from Noriega.
+Delvalle did not warn his colleagues about what he was about to do, which placed them and their families at great risk of retribution from Noriega.
 With help from dissidents, led by Kurt Muse, Second Vice President Roderick Esquival was able to get his family belatedly into protection at the US embassy, but Esquival chose to stay behind in Panama to continue to lead resistance efforts against Noriega.

-Delvalle soon went into the exile in the US.
+Delvalle soon went into exile in the US.
 The administration of US President Ronald Reagan refused to recognize the legitimacy of Delvalle's successors and continued to officially support the legitimacy of Delvalle's presidency until his term's official ending in late 1989.

 Delvalle and his Noriega-appointed successors are nicknamed the "Kleenex presidents" in Panama due to their "disposability".

 In 1994, he was pardoned by President Guillermo Endara for any crimes committed during the Noriega years.
 Delvalle was shunned by Panamanian anti-Noriega organizations in Panama before and after the 1989 US invasion of Panama, because of the manner in which he had left the country in 1988.